Menu

 1. Play is generally limited to the number of players the courts can accommodate.
 A limited number of spares may be registered, and may be asked to step into play for one game at a time, if and when another player needs a break.

-7. When time is called, consult the captain or the round robin schedule to determine the court and partner or court-end you play in for the next timed interval.
+10. When time is called, consult the captain or the round robin schedule to determine the court, partner and court-end you play in for the next timed interval.

 Open Play